 Why you should listen

-Dr. Anindya Kundu studies human agency and potential.
-Like there are "social" psychologists, Kundu is an "individualism" sociologist.
-He discusses the social contexts, educational systems and opportunity structures that create positive change in people's lives.
-His debut book, Agency and the Social Side to Grit, will be released in 2020.
+Dr. Anindya Kundu studies the concepts of agency and human potential.
+Similar to "social" psychologists, Kundu is like a "personhood" sociologist.
+He examines the social contexts, educational systems, and opportunity structures that create positive change in people's lives.
+His debut book, The Power of Student Agency, will be released in early 2020.

-Kundu is currently a Senior Fellow at the City University of New York Graduate Center.
-Previously at NYU, he taught, "American Dilemmas: Race, Inequality, and the Promise of Public Education," and "Research on Urban Education."
-He received a school-wide Outstanding Teaching Award for his service.
+Kundu is currently a senior fellow at the City University of New York, Graduate Center.
+Previously at NYU, he taught, "American Dilemmas: Race, Inequality, and the Promise of Public Education" and "Research on Urban Education."
+He received a school-wide Outstanding Teaching Award.
 Kundu also taught high school students storytelling through The Moth for a brief time.

 Kundu has frequently contributed to public discourse on education.
 His work has appeared in NPR Education, MSNBC and Huffington Post.
-He says, "There is intellectual talent going uncultivated in our communities.
-If we remember education is our greatest public responsibility, more students can be capable of great things and we can better tackle the social problems that lie ahead, together."
+As he puts it: "There is intellectual talent going uncultivated in our communities.
+If we treat education as our greatest public responsibility, more students can be capable of great things and we can better tackle the social problems that lie ahead, together."